 Her predicament welcomed her like a bride walking down the aisle to meet her groom.
-A month away from completion of matric, the dragon of doom met her.
+A month away from the completion of matric, the dragon of doom met her.
 In today’s language, a Blesser crossed her path.
 Before really comprehending what was happening, she had fallen head over heels.

 Every morning, Momo, as Musa was known, would sing her love songs from Genesis to Revelation to her friend Lulu.
 Her daily prayer was, “Lulu, yesterday was my greatest day.
 Shomza treated me like a queen.
 After being picked from school, a movie was waiting for us.
 You know what, I can’t even express myself.
 We, we, we…”

 “Momo!
 Momo!
 Stop it.
 My friend, you have gone too far!
-You are wasting your life dear.
-He is an elderly person; a vulture if you consider me not mean.
+You are wasting your life, dear.
+He is an elderly person, a vulture, if you consider me not mean.
 Why are you doing this to yourself and your poor mother?”

 Lulu was baffled.